CUNYTechPrep/project-starter/README.md

    - follow instruction to link your project repo to railway
 5. Click **"Deploy now"**
    - your app will fail, but we will fix it in the next steps
-6. Add a Postgres Database to your Railway project
+6. Add a PostgreSQL Database to your Railway project
    - click the **"+ New"** button at the top right of the project
    - click **"Database >"**
    - click **"Add PostgreSQL"**
-   - to add a Postgresql Database to your project
+   - to add a PostgreSQL Database to your project
 7. Add environment variables if you need any
    - Do not add the `PORT` variable (Railway will set this for you)